 About the Program

 You can make a difference in people’s everyday lives by overseeing the design, construction, and renovation of the spaces where people live, work, and play.
 Entering the real estate field opens opportunities for personal and professional growth.
 It is a fast-paced, ever-changing environment that rewards effort and ambition.
 If you enjoy hard work, taking a positive approach, and working with people, Real Estate may be the field for you.
+Students in the Program are encouraged to network and explore all aspects of the real estate industry through immersive coursework, study tours, and field trips.

 Are you interested in sustainable development, designing urban affordable housing, or increasing efficiency?
 Our innovative, interdisciplinary Real Estate major offers you the opportunity to double major, minor, or develop a concentration so you can learn about the broad field of Real Estate and specialize in a field of interest.
 We want to help you incorporate your passions into your career.